temshil/biostate.ai/README.md

 # RNA-seq Analysis of *Mov10* Deletion and WT Mice

 ## 1. Introduction / Collaboration Context
 In June 2024, I was contacted by academic collaboration coordinator Jessie Yang, representing the startup [biostate.ai](https://biostate.ai/), asking if our lab would be interested in collaborating with their company.
-During a meeting with co-founder and CEO Dr. David Zhang and Jessie, we agreed to pursue a collaborative project in which I would supply hippocampi from WT mice and from our new mouse model, called Mov10 Deletion (DEL), which shows enlarged cortical thickness, increased dendritic arborization, and enhanced fear memory.
-The samples were to be collected at postnatal day 0 (P0), P7, P14, and P21 (I initially considered embryonic day 16, but dropped this timepoint due to the inability to determine the exact day of conception).
+During a meeting with co-founder and CEO Dr. David Zhang and Jessie, we agreed to pursue a collaborative project in which I would supply hippocampi from WT mice and our new mouse model called *Mov10* Deletion (DEL), which shows enlarged cortical thickness, increased dendritic arborization, and enhanced fear memory.
+The samples were to be collected at postnatal day 0 (P0), P7, P14, and P23 (I initially considered embryonic day 16, but dropped this timepoint due to the inability to determine the exact day of conception).
 Biostate.ai would then isolate mRNAs and sequence them using their patented approach.
 By October 2024, I had collected and cryopreserved all the samples (3 biological replicates per timepoint, with hippocampi from at least 2 mice per sample).
 The sequencing was completed by February 2025, but I was preoccupied with publishing my first-author paper, learning patch-clamping, and working with MRI, so I did not analyze the data until recently.

 In addition to the 24 sequencing samples (3 replicates * 4 timepoints * 2 genotypes), I decided to incorporate previously generated [data](https://link.springer.com/article/10.1186/s12915-025-02138-6) as well.
 The main challenge with this approach was correcting for batch effects and differences in library size between the two datasets.
 The previously generated data had ~80 million reads per sample, RNA was isolated from fresh tissue, and sequencing was performed at the Roy J. Carver Biotechnology Center, University of Illinois at Urbana-Champaign.
 In contrast, the biostate.ai data had ~10 million reads per sample, RNA was isolated from cryopreserved tissue, and sequencing was performed by the company.

 ---

 ## 2. Preprocessing and Quantification
-I removed the adapters that were given to me by biostate.ai using cutadapt (v3.7) and then used Selective Alignment method of Salmon (v1.10.0) with a decoy-aware transcriptome using the entire GRCm39 genome (vM37) as the decoy to estimate expression level of each transcript.
+I removed the adapters that were provided to me by biostate.ai using `cutadapt` (v3.7) and then used Selective Alignment method of `Salmon` (v1.10.0) with a decoy-aware transcriptome using the entire GRCm39 genome (vM37) as the decoy to estimate expression level of each transcript.
 The MultiQC report did not raise any concerns.

 ---

 ## 3. Differential Expression Analysis

 ### 3.1 edgeR Pipeline
-I started my analysis using the default edgeR (v4.6.3) pipeline.
+I started my analysis using the default `edgeR` (v4.6.3) pipeline.
 The PCA plot showed that the primary component explaining variability between samples was the timepoint.
 Technical replicates explained the second-largest component, suggesting that differences between genotypes were relatively small.
 However, the percentages of explained variance were low — only 19% and 2%.

 <p align="center">
 <img src="Figures/pca_edger.png" width="750">